By Arthur Teboul//Updated /~8 min read/Tutorial

 Re-Prompt and Overwrite the Same File

 When iterating on a spec or summary, overwrite the same .md filename instead of creating new files.
-The viewer watches the file and refreshes the preview within ~50 ms — you see each new response immediately without reopening.
+The viewer watches the file and refreshes the preview automatically — you see each new response immediately without reopening.
 For Cursor-specific preview reliability issues (where the agent overwrite doesn't always trigger an editor refresh), a dedicated viewer is the workaround.

 Pair With Your Editor, Don't Replace It